White House statement misleads US firms: analysts

-"This is Orwellian nonsense and part of a growing trend by the Chinese Communist Party to impose its political views on American citizens and private companies,'' White House Press Secretary Sarah Sanders said Saturday in a statement.
+White House Press Secretary Sarah Sanders said Saturday in a statement that "This is Orwellian nonsense and part of a growing trend by the Chinese Communist Party to impose its political views on American citizens and private companies."

-China remains committed to the "one-China" policy when handling its ties with foreign countries, Geng said, adding that foreign firms operating in China should respect the country's sovereignty and territorial integrity, and observe Chinese laws and respect the feelings of Chinese people.
+China remains committed to the "one-China" policy when handling its ties with foreign countries, Geng said, adding that foreign firms operating in China should respect the country's sovereignty and territorial integrity, observe Chinese laws, and respect the feelings of Chinese people.

 Earlier this year United Airlines, American Airlines and several others, received letters from the Civil Aviation Administration of China (CAAC) urging the airlines to refer to China's Taiwan, Hong Kong and Macao.

-Hou added that such a development "is not targeted at any particular government, but is part of its correction campaign that started at the end of January when the CAAC summoned Delta Airlines to immediately correct and apologize in public for listing Tibet and Taiwan as countries."
+Hou added that such a development "is not targeted at any particular government, but is part of its correction campaign that started at the end of January when the CAAC summoned Delta Airlines to immediately correct and apologize publically, for listing Tibet and Taiwan as countries."

 Sanders said in the statement that US President Donald Trump "ran against political correctness in the United States" and as president he will "stand up for Americans resisting efforts by the Chinese Communist Party to impose Chinese political correctness on American companies and citizens," AP reported on Saturday.